space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 **I don't recommend doing this unless you're fully aware of what you're doing.**

-For when you REALLY don't want anyone to know about that xenomorph erotica you just made.
+For when you REALLY don't want anyone to know about that xenomorph poetry you just made.
 This method rewrites history, so it isn't the best for a collaborative environment.
 If you do this, you'll need to force push (`git push origin [branch] --force`) or else it won't work.
 Force pushing can be dangerous, so again, be sure you know what you're doing.

 ## Checking out a PR's changes locally